Atrocities in the Congo Free State: Estimates

 A reduction of the population of the Congo is noted by several researchers who have compared the country at the beginning of Leopold's control with the beginning of Belgian state rule in 1908, but estimates of the death toll vary considerably, mainly due to the absence of reliable demographic sources about the region, as well as the sometimes unsubstantiated numbers mentioned by contemporaries in the late nineteenth and early twentieth century.
 Estimates of some contemporary observers suggest that the population decreased by half during this period.
 According to Edmund D. Morel, the Congo Free State counted "20 million souls".
 Other estimates of the size of the overall population decline (or mortality displacement) range between two and 13 million.
 Ascherson cites an estimate by Roger Casement of a population fall of three million, although he notes that it is "almost certainly an underestimate".
-Peter Forbath gave a figure of at least 5 million deaths, while John Gunther also supports a 5 million figure as a minimum death estimate and posits 8 million as the maximum.
+Peter Forbath gave a figure of at least five million deaths; John Gunther similarly estimates that Leopold's regime caused five to eight million deaths.
 Lemkin posited that 75% of the population was killed.

 Since no census records the population of the region at the inception of the Congo Free State (the first was taken in 1924), the precise population change in the period is not known.
 Despite this, Forbath more recently claimed the loss was at least five million.
-Demographer J.P.
-Sanderson estimates the population in 1885 at around 10–15 million people, and in 2020 proposed three possible scenarios of population decline under Leopold II, suggesting that the most likely scenario is a population decline of 1.5 million people, from 11.5 million people to around 10–10.3 million people during the Congo Free State period.
+Demographer Jean-Paul Sanderson estimates the population in 1885 at around 10–15 million people.
+In 2020, based on three scenarios of population decline, he concluded that to be demographically possible and reasonable, the decline should be in the range of one to five million.
+He considers a population decline of 1.2 million to be the most likely estimate.